artem-zinnatullin/KEEP/proposals/stdlib/result.md

 ### Additional APIs for collections

 API for `Result` class is designed to be quite bare-bones.
-However, according to [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures) use-case, one might occasionally encounter `List<Result<T>>` or another collection of `Result` instances.
+However, according to [Functional bulk manipulation of errors](#functional-bulk-manipulation-of-errors) use-case, one might occasionally encounter `List<Result<T>>` or another collection of `Result` instances.
 It is open question whether we should provide additional extensions in the Standard Library to represent common operations on such collections and what those operations might be.